ramansingh2/ramansingh2/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working on **Slearn** (Professional Courses Platform).
+- 🔭 I’m currently working on tablaeu
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- 🌱 I’m currently learning Data Science as specialization
+- 👯 I’m looking to collaborate on Data Science and Big Data Projects.
-- 🤔 I’m looking for help with Outstanding Video ideas.
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about anything
-- 📫 How to reach me: islempenywis@gmail.com.
+- 📫 How to reach me:
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
+- 😄 Pronouns: ...
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: i just love listning to music and singing .
+-->

 #### Top Technologies